-- The Enterprise Edition is for larger companies, and it has a minimum of 20 users.
+- Enterprise Edition is for larger companies.

 You could say that Microsoft Dynamics 365 is primarily a bundling of existing solutions, but it is important to point out that extensive development was undertaken beforehand, which prepared all the involved business solutions to be able to join Microsoft Dynamics 365.

 ’Project Madeira’ (or Dynamics NAV 2017) has been developed specifically for this purpose.
 Dynamics AX 7 is developed specifically as a cloud solution.
 Dynamics CRM has been on-line for some time and Microsoft is currently developing a special edition of CRM for Dynamics 365.
 So, the 365 brand is certainly not merely a sales package.

 The common data model in Microsoft Dynamics 365 and Office 365

 The most notable thing about the bundling is the common data model.